gauravgola96/Yolo_deployment/Readme.md

 ##### Step4
 ```
 http://localhost:8000/docs
-Returns class with max prob.
+Returns a class with max prob.
 ```